osrf/gazebo_tutorials/contain_plugin/tutorial_7.md

   *example: `<enabled>false</enabled>`*

 ### `<entity>`
-  This is a scoped name of a link or model or nested model in the world.
+  This is a scoped name of a link, model, nested model, or light in the world.
   Every simulation update ContainPlugin checks if the origin of this entity is inside the specified geometry.

   *example: `<entity>robot::hand_link</entity>`*